metaleap/yo/jobs/README.md

-# Jobs Scheduling & Execution **as-a-library**.
+# Jobs Scheduling & Execution **as-a-library**

-The lib and its data access patterns and state transition strategies are designed from the ground up for a multi-instance runtime reality.
+The lib and its data access and state transition patterns are designed from the ground up for a multi-instance/single-DB runtime reality.

 ## Data Model